-The comparison against the standard TOT analysis shows an excellent correlation for TC ($R^2 = 0.996$) for data from two different appliances and two test conditions (i.e. cold and warm start test).
-The fast thermograms and the details of the TOT fractions (Fig. 6b and c) show the diversity of the samples.
-EC is the main component, but it evolves differently during analysis, mostly during the EC2 (550°C) step for the first sample (i.e. cooking stove, cold start) and on EC3 (700 °C) for the other two (i.e. cooking stove and old stove, warm start).
-On the other hand, EC from the propane flame samples has higher refractor temperatures and evolved mainly during the final EC4 step (850 °C).
+The comparison against the standard TOT analysis shows an excellent correlation for TC ( $R^2=0.996$ ) for data from two different appliances and two test conditions (i.e., cold and warm start test).
+The fast thermograms and the details of the TOT fractions (figures 6b and 6c) show the diversity of the samples.
+EC is the main component, but it evolves differently during analysis, mostly during the EC2 (550°C) step for the first sample (i.e., cooking stove, cold start) and on EC3 (700°C) for the other two (i.e., cooking stove and old stove, warm start).
+On the other hand, EC from the propane flame samples has higher refractor temperatures and evolved mainly during the final EC4 step (850°C).
 The fast thermograms follow this trend and present further nuances.
-The cold start sample is the first to evolve $(\max dm{TC}^/dt at$ t = 23 s), followed by the warm cycle of the cooking stove $(\max dm{\text{TC}}^/dt \text{ at } t = 26 \text{ s})$ and finally the warm cycle of the old stove (maxd m{TC}^/dt at t = 28 s).
-EC from propane flame samples evolved even later in the analysis $(\max dm{TC}^/dt \text{ at}$ t = 34, 32 and 37 s for C1, C2, and M1 respectively).
-In turn, the organics from the coating experiments evolve at lower temperatures (i.e. organics peak at t = 20.5 s for M1 coatings 1 through 3) than the wood-burning samples.
+The cold start sample is the first to evolve ( $\max dm{TC}^/dt$ at t=23 s), followed by the warm cycle of the cooking stove ( $\max dm{TC}^/dt$ at t=26 s) and finally the warm cycle of the old stove ( $\max dm{TC}^/dt$ at t=28 s).
+EC from propane flame samples evolved even later in the analysis ( $\max dm{TC}^/dt$ at t=34, 32 and 37 s for C1, C2, and M1 respectively).
+In turn, the organics from the coating experiments evolve at lower temperatures (i.e., organics peak at t=20.5 s for M1 coatings 1 through 3) than the wood burning samples.
 C3 shows a special situation, with two peaks that are close together.
-The first one, with a maximum at t = 23 s, may be a combination of the OC3, OC4 and EC1 components.
-The time corresponding to the maximum of the second C3 peak cannot be extracted without further analysis, but it is located at $t \approx 30$ s and corresponds most likely to the EC4 component.
-Similar to the propane flame samples, the fast thermograms of the wood-burning samples have different degrees of homogeneity, which in turn suggests further differences in composition.
+The first one, with a maximum at t=23 s, may be a combination of the OC3, OC4 and EC1 components.
+The time corresponding to the maximum of the second C3 peak cannot be extracted without further analysis, but it is located at $t\approx 30$ s and corresponds most likely to the EC4 component.
+Similar to the propane flame samples, the fast thermograms of the wood burning samples have different degrees of homogeneity which in turn suggests further differences in composition.

 These examples show that fast thermograms contain more information than a simple quantification of TC.
 The temperature profile is related to volatility and refractoriness of the sample components.
-Furthermore, they are reproducible and filter-load-independent.
-A coating process, which also affects the structure of the seed particle, adds a new component to the thermogram without affecting the signal from the uncoated seed.
+Furthermore, they are reproducible and filter-load independent.
+A coating process, which also affect the structure of the seed particle, adds a new component to the thermogram without affecting the signal from the uncoated seed.
 Nevertheless, there are no discrete steps like the ones defined by thermal-optical protocols.
-This poses a new challenge for the interpretation and comparison of the data, especially because fast thermogram features from different samples can be partially overlapping (see, e.g. Fig. 4b).
-This
+This poses a new challenge for the interpretation and comparison of the data, specially because fast thermogram features from different samples can be partially overlapping (see, e.g., figure 4b).
+This is to be expected since carbonaceous aerosol is collection of very diverse substances with a continuum of physical and chemical properties.
+Conversely, we are not defining a discrete separation in large arbitrary groups which, like the ones from the thermal-optical methods, fail to provide a clean separation of molecular components (Diab et al., 2015).
+It has not yet been conclusively investigated how much information about the composition can be obtained from the fast thermograms.
+What is certain is that they offer a reliable and cost-effective way of obtaining more knowledge about real samples containing carbon.